 Specialty Restaurant Menus

-Certain occasions such as holidays or local festivals, is a good time to put together a specialty menu.
-Mother’s Day is prime example of when to use a specialty menu instead of or in addition to your regular restaurant menu.
+Certain occasions such as holidays or local festivals is a good time to put together a specialty menu.
+Mother’s Day is a prime example of when to use a specialty menu instead of or in addition to your regular restaurant menu.
 Specialty menus and prix fixe menus allow you to expand your regular dining selection while still maintaining control over cost and inventory.

 Healthy Menus Items

 Healthy foods like whole grains, a variety of vegetables, and fresh seafood are a good way to showcase your robust culinary skills.
 Does that mean you should take fried fish and mozzarella sticks off your appetizer menu?
 Not at all.
-But you should consider adding low-fat, low-calorie options like lean cuts of beef, pork, poultry or fish, as well as smaller portion sizes (at smaller prices).
+But you should consider adding low-fat, low-calorie options like lean cuts of beef, pork, poultry, or fish as well as smaller portion sizes (at smaller prices).

 Writing a menu isn't just coming up with a list of food with prices.
 It should be a reflection of your restaurant concept, with enough variety to appeal to a wide array of customers while still keeping food cost and price points in mind.
 It's important to take time to draft menu descriptions that resonate with customers and create a design that is appealing to the eye and easy to navigate.